mikechambers/dcli/src/dcliad/README.md

     -D, --data-dir <data-dir>
             Directory where Destiny 2 manifest and activity database files are stored. (optional)

             This will normally be downloaded using the dclim tool, and uses a system appropriate directory by default.
-    -m, --member-id <member-id>
-            Destiny 2 API member id

-            This is not the user name, but the member id retrieved from the Destiny API.
     -M, --mode <mode>
             Activity mode from which to return last activity